SoftHu/tos_avg/En/Oda.md

 Back then, it was home to the foxes.
 The Odas and the foxes, we go way back.
 They protected Seikyu, and the Odas protected them.
-Then something happened in my grandpa's generation.
-All the foxes vanished...
+Then something happened in my grandpa's generation and all the foxes vanished...
 As an Oda myself, I want to fulfill my duty, guarding this land and waiting for the foxes' return.]
 Start -->1757037204773016[<b>Speaker 👉 Yui:</b>